eoinkelly/notes/haskell/learn-you-a-haskell/01-starting-out.md

 * creating functions and creating named data are the same thing in haskell
-* a pure function that needs some args to compute its value is just a fancy
-* piece of data
+* a pure function that needs some args to compute its value is just a fancy piece of data

 a named piece of data is just a function that returns the same thing every time you can think of it as a "data source" - a function that can pump data into the data transformation pipelines we setup

-* functions in haskell don't have to be defined before you use them.
+* functions (which are also data) in haskell don't have to be defined in your source files before you use them.
-    * does this also apply to data (since that is the same thing?)

 We can _name_ data in Haskell

 The haskell toolbox does *not* contain named slots in memory that we can change during the lifetime of the program

 ### if else